negasimichael/readme-generator/README.md

   ## Contribution
-  https://github.com/negasimichael is the only contrubuter of this project .
+  [negasimichael](https://github.com/negasimichael)is the only contrubuter of this project .

    ## Developer Contact Information
   * Linkedin Profile:[negasimichael](https://www.linkedin.com/feed/)